ac-freeman/davis-EDI-rs/README.md

 - Cargo
 - OpenCV and its Rust bindings (installation instructions [here](https://github.com/twistedfall/opencv-rust))
 - Other dependencies will download and install automatically when building with Cargo

+## Compatibilitity
+I've only tested on Ubuntu 20.04.
+If you go to the effort of getting things running on Windows, let me know what the additional requirements are and I'll add them here.
+Eventually I'll get a full Windows/Linux/Mac CI pipeline setup.